unhm-programming-club/meeting-records/2021/Meeting0008/Meeting-Result.md

 ### Attending
 - Karl Miller, President
 - Bryan Robbins, Discord Administrator
-- Kaitlin McManus, Secratary
+- Kaitlin McManus, Secretary
 - Anthony Clark, Quartermaster
 - Derek Santiago, Treasurer

 ### Resolved
 - Derek Santiago shall be the first treasurer of the Programming Club (5-0)
 - Future meetings shall be held at 3:00 PM on Saturday (5-0)
-- The following topics regarding membership in the consitution:
+- The following topics regarding membership in the Constitution:
     1. To become a member, prospective members will contact a club officer.
 Contact information can be  found at https://unhm-programming-club.github.io/ .
     2. No prior Programming experience is required.
     3. All members will create a Github account and join the club organization, which is named in the Club Accounts Procedures.